gdchinacat/reactions/README.md

 new value on the field.
 Fields are used to create predicates using rich comparison functions (i.e 'field == 1' will create a Predicate for this condition.
-*Note* that because reactions are executed asynchronously it is possible that the value of a field may be different when the reaction is executed than the predicate that triggered the execution.
-This happens when another reaction updates the field while the reaction is scheduled for execution.
-State machines and reactions should be designed and implemented to take this into account.
-In other words, predicates are evaluated when field values change, not when the reaction is executed.
-Reactions execution indicates the state *was* true, not that it *is still* true.
 ### Predicates
 The *predicate* module provides predicates for evaluating whether conditions on fields are true.
 The predicates are typically created through the Field